alxtrnr/bongo-twisty/content/blog/fasting_and_endurance.md

 <iframe src="https://ridewithgps.com/embeds?type=trip&id=347998210&title=audax%3A%20London%20%26%20Brighton%20400k%20DiY&metricUnits=true&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

 I kept going for the rest of the day and into the early hours.
 Got back home around 4.15 am.
 I could have managed the last 150km better.
 I did bonk.
 Nausea and headache mostly.
 My pace did not reduce by much though, if at all.
-Luckliy the wind was beind me all along the south coast.
+Luckily the wind was behind me all along the south coast.
 Lessons learned and will be applied this coming weekend.
 I have a 600 planned.